bmangir/hacom/README.md

+# Branches

+- `backandfrontendBranch`: Backend and Frontend
+- `sparkBranch`: Batch and Real-time with Spark-Kafka

 # 🧠 Real-Time Personalized Recommendation System for E-commerce

 This project aims to enhance user experience and boost sales in e-commerce platforms by providing personalized product recommendations using both batch-time and real-time processing.
 By analyzing user behavior—including browsing, purchasing, and wishlist activity—the system intelligently suggests products users are likely to buy, even before they search for them.

-> “AI that knows what you want.”
+> "AI that knows what you want."

 ---